Who Is Robert F. Smith? Learn More About the Billionaire Whose Generosity Shocked a Graduating Class

 Smith is also the founding director and President of the Fund II Foundation, which makes grants related to African American cultural preservation, human rights, environmental conservation, music education and “sustaining the American values of entrepreneurship, empowerment, innovation and security.”

 Fund II’s list of commitments hints at Smith’s own musical side.
-In 2016, Smith became the first African-American chairman of New York’s Carnegie Hall, one of the world’s most prestigious concert venues.
-The billionaire investor also hired Seal and John Legend to perform at his 2015 second wedding to 2010 Playmate of the Year Hope Dworaczyk.
+In 2016, Smith became the first African American chairman of New York’s Carnegie Hall, one of the world’s most prestigious concert venues.
+The billionaire investor also hired Seal and John Legend to perform at his 2015 second wedding to 2010 Playmate of the Year, Hope Dworaczyk.
 And Smith’s two youngest sons, Hendrix and Legend, are named after guitarist Jimi Hendrix and singer John Legend, according to the New York Times.

-But despite his past generosity, none of past generosity can quite compete with the searingly personal touch of Sunday’s gift to the Moorehouse Class of 2019.
+But despite his past generosity, none can quite compete with the searingly personal touch of Sunday’s gift to the Morehouse Class of 2019.

 “I don’t have to live off of peanut butter and jelly sandwiches,” one stunned graduate told the Associated Press.
 “I was shocked.
 My heart dropped.
 We all cried.
 In the moment it was like a burden had been taken off.”